GaloisField2718/SatoshiPriceBot/README.md

 For the next, I have to think about a cointainerisation with `Docker` to be able to run on any server, very quickly ; without manual installation.

-I integrated fees from (mempool.space)[https://mempool.space].
+I integrated fees from [mempool.space](https://mempool.space).

 ## TODO

-- Fetch prices from (Atomical marketplace)[https://atomicalmarket.com] like BRC-20.
+- Fetch prices from [Atomical marketplace](https://atomicalmarket.com) like BRC-20.
     - I tried to copy paste the code for Unisat but it's not working like this.
     - It should be quite easy !

 - Use API of unisat instead of scrapping their website.

-- Add data about token from (unisat)[https://unisat.io]
+- Add data about token from [unisat](https://unisat.io)

 - Improve UX with :
    - making recommandations of available commands ;